code050/codestyle/guideline.md

 ## Constructor property promotion

 Use constructor property promotion where possible.
 To make it readable, put each one on a line of its own.
-Don't use a comma after the last one.
+Do use a comma after the last one.
+We use trailing comma's so that adding a new property doesn't require changing the previous line.

 Good: